mdsol/kender/README.md

     gem 'jasmine'
   end
   ```
-  Additionally you need to have installed [PhantomJS][ph] in the systems which are running the tests.
+  Additionally you need to have installed [PhantomJS][ph] in the systems running the tests.

 * [Brakeman][b]
   Add the following to your Gemfile to activate: